rmc-softdev/lawndemo/README.md

 # Demo Project

-This repository represents a refactoring of the legacy project page available at https://aniworld.netlify.app/advanced-search/.
-The refactor includes various enhancements, particularly in terms of architecture.

-Due to time constraints, the primary focus was on improving functionality while maintaining minimalistic designs.
-Although several unnecessary complexity layers, such as caching with Tanstack and Redux, were introduced, they were primarily included to showcase these technologies.
+This repository is a refactor of the legacy project page available at [AniWorld Advanced Search](https://aniworld.netlify.app/advanced-search/).
+The refactor includes various architectural enhancements, aiming to improve functionality while maintaining minimalistic designs.
+Several additional complexity layers, such as caching with Tanstack and Redux, were introduced to showcase these technologies.

-Adding more would be just a matter of repetition, the core structure is therefore here.
+Explore the refactored project here: [Lawndemo](https://lawndemo-e6yw.vercel.app/).

 # Steps to run